All links go directly to official Carpentersville, Illinois government websites.

 Arrest Records

 The Kane County Sheriff's Office maintains arrest records for the county, documenting details of each individual's arrest including charges, date, and location.
 These records typically contain the arrestee's personal information, mugshot, and specifics about the alleged offense.
 Residents and attorneys seeking access to arrest records can submit formal requests to the Sheriff's Office either in person or through the official website.
-The Illinois Freedom of Information Act governs how these documents are accessed, ensuring transparency while balancing privacy concerns.
+The Illinois Freedom of Information Act governs how these documents are accessed, for openness while balancing privacy concerns.

 Court Records